deepaksood619/deepaksood619.github.io/docs/knowledge/biology/exercise-stretching/intro.md

 ## Types of Exercise

-1. Aerobic
+### 1. Aerobic

 Aerobic and cardio are synonymous.
 This type of exercise involves moving major muscle groups continuously to elevate your heart rate and induce a sweat.
 Aerobic activity can be low-intensity, like a brisk walk, or swimming; or it can be high intensity like running, rowing, playing a sport such as tennis, etc.

-2. Anaerobic
+### 2. Anaerobic

 Strength training using resistance or weights is the primary anaerobic activity as it doesn't require the same oxygen inputs; hence the word "anaerobic," which means without oxygen.
 This type of exercise strengthens and tones muscles while also improving coordination and balance.
 Examples of anaerobic activities include weight lifting, push-ups, pull-ups, plyometric training and HIIT (high-intensity interval training).

-3. Flexibility
+### 3. Flexibility

 Stretching is a type of flexibility exercise that keeps your muscles relaxed and able to move freely.
-Without stretching either before or after a workout, you're more prone to injuries like tears and pulls.[Yoga](https://www.sleepadvisor.org/yoga-for-sleep/) is also a fantastic activity for flexibility.
+Without stretching either before or after a workout, you're more prone to injuries like tears and pulls.
+[Yoga](https://www.sleepadvisor.org/yoga-for-sleep/) is also a fantastic activity for flexibility.

 <https://www.sleepadvisor.org/sleep-after-workout>

+## Types of Stretches

+### Dynamic stretches

-## Dynamic stretches - ones that incorporate movement and take joints through their full range of motion
+ones that incorporate movement and take joints through their full range of motion

+### Static stretches

-## Static stretches - Stretches that you hold for extended periods of time
+Stretches that you hold for extended periods of time

 - Active static stretch - the muscle being stretched does the work of holding the position.
 - Passive static stretch - depends on gravity or a prop - like a partner, barre, strap, or elastic band - to hold the muscle that is being stretched in place.